Yovani Gallardo: 2013 season

-Gallardo pitched for Mexico in the World Baseball Classic, where he pitched in one game, against USA.
+Gallardo pitched for Mexico in the World Baseball Classic, pitching once against the United States.
 Gallardo pitched 3 1/3 innings, giving up one run and striking out 4.

 Gallardo struggled through the beginning of the 2013 season, losing 4 games in a row at one point, and was on the disabled list in early August before rebounding to go 4–1 to close the season.

 Gallardo had the worst season of his career in 2013, going 12–10 with a 4.18 ERA.
 For the first time in a full season, Gallardo failed to reach 200 strikeouts, striking out only 144 batters in almost 181 innings pitched.

 2014 season

 On May 27, Gallardo achieved the rare feat of getting a walk-off hit after pinch-hitting against T.J.
 McFarland of the Baltimore Orioles in the bottom of the 10th inning.
 After McFarland intentionally walked Mark Reynolds, Gallardo hit an RBI double, resulting in a 7–6 victory for the Brewers.
+Gallardo finished the season with a losing record for the first time in his MLB career (an 8-11 record in 32 starts despite posting a 3.51 ERA with 146 strikeouts in 192.1 innings pitched).
+Gallardo's losing record was mostly due to weak run support he received throughout the season (2.97 average run support).

 Texas Rangers

 On January 19, 2015, Gallardo was traded to the Texas Rangers in exchange for Corey Knebel, Luis Sardiñas and Marcos Diplan.
+Gallardo finished his first regular season with the Rangers posting a 13-11 record in 33 starts while posting a respectable 3.42 ERA in 184.1 innings pitched.
 Gallardo pitched for the Rangers in Game 1 of the 2015 ALDS against the Toronto Blue Jays, earning the win.
 He became a free agent following the season.